emidec/emidec.github.io/_pages/about.md

 I'm a (Full) Professor in the Department of [Computer Science and Engineering](https://www1.cs.ucr.edu) at the University of California, Riverside.
 Until June 2023, I was with the University College London ([UCL](http://www.ucl.ac.uk/)), where I served as Director of the Academic Center of Excellence in Cyber Security Research ([ACE-CSR](https://www.ucl.ac.uk/cybersecurity-centre-of-excellence/)) and the Head of the [Information Security Research Group](https://sec.cs.ucl.ac.uk).

-Currently, I head the Security and Privacy Advanced research Laboratory ([SPA Lab](https://spalab.cs.ucr.edu)), a distributed research group with members at UCR and UCL.
+I head the Security and Privacy Advanced research Laboratory ([SPALab](https://spalab.cs.ucr.edu)), a distributed research group with members at UCR and UCL.
 I have a PhD from [UC Irvine](https://www.cs.uci.edu), advised by [Gene Tsudik](https://www.ics.uci.edu/~gts/).
 During my PhD, I spent a few months on research internships at NEC in Heidelberg (2008), INRIA in Grenoble (2009), and Nokia in Lausanne (2010).
 After graduating from UCI, I worked as a Research Scientist at [Xerox PARC](http://www.parc.com/) from 2011 to 2013.